 Tokenization uses reversible algorithms so that the data can be returned to its original state.

-Tokenization is a form of encryption where the actual data - such as names and addresses - are converted into tokens that have similar properties to the original data (text, length, etc.) but no longer convey any meaning.
+Tokenization is a form of encryption where the actual data - such as names and addresses - are converted into tokens that do not convey any meaning (with regards to appearance and formatting).

-Before Tokenizing After Tokenizing 226-74-3756 256-37-7426
+Before Tokenizing After Tokenizing 226-74-3756 asdflkajsfdaja